-FRESHMAN FORCE - Notre Dame's 2007 opening-day lineup included a grad. student, two seniors, two juniors, one sophomore and three freshmen ... it marked just the third time in the past 13 seasons that the Irish have featured 3-plus freshman starters:
+FRESHMAN FORCE - Notre Dame's probable 2007 opening-day lineup includes a grad. student, two seniors, two juniors, one sophomores and three freshmen ... it marks just the third time in the past 13 seasons that the Irish have featured 3-plus freshman starters: